FraserChapman/plunger/README.md

 ### Notes

-The extension is "Pending review" is the Chrome Web Store (CWS)...not sure if it will just get rejected or not.
+The extension is "Pending review" in the Chrome Web Store (CWS)...not sure if it will just get rejected or not.

-It is also "Pending review" at addons.mozilla.org (AMO)...I think it has more chances of being accepted here ;)

-Anyhow - this way you can see the code and decide for yourself if you want to use it regardless.

 ## Example in action